PHPMohamedNabil/marrow-framework/README.md

-# MVC architecture
+# Marrow MVC architecture

-A project Using a MVC Pattern **(core mvc)** bulid from zero with features like (command line micros,routes,template engine,containers,service provider pattern, mysql db,middlewares).
+A project Using a MVC Pattern  bulid from zero with features like (command line micros,routes,template engine,containers,service provider pattern, mysql db,middlewares).

 Getstarting with new project:
 see the below repo to create new skeleton project.